1. Home

 Having a protection mandate homologated

 When the mandator is no longer able of take care of themselves, manage their property or exercise their rights, and needs to be represented for several of these acts, the court must be petitioned to enforce the protection mandate.
 This is called homologation of the protection mandate.
-Until it is homologated, the protection mandate has no effect and does not allow the mandatary to act on behalf of the mandator.
-For example, as mandatary, you will not be able to access the mandator’s bank accounts to pay their bills or to manage the expenses related to their children’s education.
+The Protection Mandate has no effect until it is homologated, and the mandatary cannot act on behalf of the mandator.
+For example, if the mandate is not homologated, you will not be recognized as the mandatary and therefore will not be able to access the mandator's bank accounts to pay their bills or manage their property.

-This is why homologation of the protection mandate is a mandatory step when the mandator becomes incapable.
+The homologation of the protection mandate is therefore a mandatory step when the mandator becomes incapacitated.

 It lets you obtain a judgment authorizing you to officially act as mandatary.